daneedk/com.uc.heimdall/README.md

 * Select the devices to monitor on the settings page.

 ## Known issues
-* The Surveillence Mode Switch does not get updated when the Surveillance mode is set with flow cards.
+* ~~The Surveillance Mode Switch does not get updated when the Surveillance mode is set with flow cards.~~
-* ~~Settings are saved but the app needs to be restarted to activate new settings.~~

 ## Planned features
 - [X] Button to activate/deactivate surveillance mode.